-I know that there’s a yoga-craze going on but I believe in being connected to the Ultimate source of energy.
+I believe in being connected to the Ultimate source of energy.
 With the craziness of my schedule, I have relaxed on my prayer life and Bible study.
 I know.
 It’s never a valid excuse.
 However, looking back it happened gradually.
-Procrastinating once, twice until I realized that I had to dust my Bible when I am going to church.
-I would like to get into meditatively read and learn from the Good Book.
+Procrastinating once, twice until I realised that I had to dust my Bible when I was going to church.
+I would like to get back into meditatively read and learn from the Good Book.
 More recently, I have been inspired by Casting Crowns recent release Thrive based on Psalms 1.

 I know for sure that there’s nothing as gratifying as working for a particular cause.
-I get this feeling every time I visit Kajiado’s Children’s home and Rehab centre.
-I am looking forward to spending a whole week with the girls during my annual leave and hopefully make even a small impact in their lives.
-I have been inspired by this blogger and TEDx speaker whose cause is just writing love letters to strangers (and is on an energy project of her own) What are you so passionate about that you would not hesitate to volunteer your time and other limited resources?
+I get this feeling every time I visit Kajiado’s Children’s Home and Rehabilitation Centre.
+I am looking forward to spending a whole week with the girls during my annual leave and hopefully make even a small impact on their lives.
+I have been inspired by blogger and TEDx alumna Hannah Brencher writes love letters to strangers (and is on an energy project of her own) What are you so passionate about that you would not hesitate to volunteer your time and other limited resources?

-Planning: As much I love hanging out coffee at Java or Paleo, I would reduce the number of ‘dates’.
-Obviously within reason .
-I would reduce staleness and monotony in my schedule by consciously blocking out time to do the things that move me and hang out with people that inspire and love me.
+I will reduce staleness and monotony in my schedule by consciously blocking out time to do the things hat move me and hang out with people that inspire and love me.
 Yes.
-I will not be afraid to say to NO to activities that I will not follow through or to do things just to please others
+I will not be afraid to say to NO to activities that I either flake on or do things just to please others

 Social media has gotten a bad rap for being an energy vampire with comparitis feeding it all the way.
-Well, I am limiting my hours on social media to during my morning commute (between approx 6.30-8am) and after 5pm.
-No more peeking at my facebook feed before bedtime.
+Well, I am limiting my hours on social media to during my morning commute (between approx 6.30-8.00am) and after 5pm.
+No more peeking at my Facebook and IG feeds before bedtime.
 Yes.
 I am subsituting that time for more focused meditation, reading, writing and squeezing in a couple more chores so that I can have more downtime over the weekend.

-Surviving on caffeine and dreams was a huge contributor to my dramatic weight loss in 2012-13 and….having the doctor prescribe blood builder…. and…constantly feeling drained.
+Surviving on caffeine and dreams was a huge contributor to my dramatic weight loss in 2012-13 and….having the doctor prescribe blood builder….and…constantly feeling drained.
 To avoid this in opportunity-filled 2014.
 I will ensure that I will have proper nourishment throughout the day.
-Got myself a brand new water bottle, so that’s extra motivation to taking in a litre a day .
+Got me a brand new water bottle, so that’s extra motivation to taking in a litre a day.

-So friends, I give you permission to hold me accountable on the goals that I have I have set out for myself.
+So, friends, I give you permission to hold me accountable to the goals that I have I have set out for myself.

 Did I miss something?

 How are you improving your energy levels?
-I would love to hear your own stories and experiences via the comments section or at email@example.com
+I would love to hear your own stories and experiences via the comments section.